fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ## CAD

-I do realize that much of the CAD-work would probably be easier and faster in Rhino, but in the spirit of keeping everything opensource I wanted to do everything in Autodesk´s Fusion360, which is free for all hobbyists and makers.
-A really nice thing about
-Fusion is that the CAM-module is included, so you can move really fast from your CAD-design to excecution!
+I do realize that much of the CAD-work would probably be easier and faster in Rhino, but in the spirit of keeping everything open-source I wanted to do everything in Autodesk´s Fusion360, which is free for all hobbyists and makers.
+A really nice thing about Fusion is that the CAM-module is included, so you can move really fast from your CAD-design to excecution.

 ###  Layout

 I like to start out with blocking everything out and getting a feel for the design, before I turn to details.
 I am aiming for a footprint about 1600 x 1000 mm.
-This should allow print sizes around 1400 x 600.
+As for the height of the machine, I´ve decided to start of with a 600mm axes.
+This should allow print sizes around 1400 x 600 x 500.
+Fairly big.
+I also want to fabricate a solid surface as a fundament for the printer.
+Im thinking to link everything using good old fasion joinery techniques.
+More about this later.

+TODO: Change this.
+It´s a bit smaller.

 ![blocking it out](img/CAD/cad1_blocking.png)

+Now that we´ve sorted that out it´s time to put things together.
+To generate the rack&pinion setup, we will be using Jakob Nilssons parameterized [generator](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail).

 ## CAM